acmeff/on-the-dot/README.md

   To generate a random pattern each round, I take each of the statically patterned transparent cards, rotate them and flip them a random number of times, and stack them on top of each other in a random order.
 The resulting pattern is displayed in the target canvas.

+  This random generation allows for infinite game play, if not technically infinite patterns.

 ```javascript
 randomPosition(){
   for (let i = 0; i < Math.floor(Math.random() * 4); i++){